 Dynapen is used to treat many different types of infections caused by bacteria such as bronchitis, pneumonia, or staphylococcal (also called "staph") infections.

 Dynapen may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to dicloxacillin or to any other penicillin antibiotic, such as:
+You should not use Dynapen if you are allergic to Dynapen or to any other penicillin antibiotic, such as:

-To make sure dicloxacillin is safe for you, tell your doctor if you have:
+To make sure Dynapen is safe for you, tell your doctor if you have:

 a bleeding or blood clotting disorder;